Advancing Rural, Regional Culture and Society

 Our research areas

-• Communicating climate and environmental challenges in contested regional environments
+We investigate the challenges of communicating climate and environmental issues in contested regional environments.

-When you study a PhD with the Advancing Rural, Regional Culture and Society group, you'll be supported by renowned researchers.
+When you study a PhD in Deakin’s Faculty of Arts and Education, you'll be supported by renowned researchers.

 Featured projects